SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 - In the Hotel Lobby, Arthur's dream are persuading Fischer to "I will create something myself."
 - In snow-covered Hospital Complex, Eames' dreams declares "My father doesn't want me to be him."

+Going that deeper to the dream land is not only cumbersome but very dangerous as well.

+> Eames: Nah, it's perfectly possible, it's just bloody difficult.

 Deviations from the plan push them to the Limbo level, the deepest layer.
 The place of the **collective unconsciousness** that Cobb and Mal built.
 Buildings and memories fill this place, including a Japanese palace.
 The palace that is Saito's manifestation, his **fear of death**.
 Saito implies multiples times about his struggle with aging, the desire to be youth again.

 > Saito: Dare you take a leap of faith?
 Or become an old man, filled with regret, waiting to die alone?\